Dermatoscopy: Types

 Polarized light allows for visualization of deeper skin structures, while non-polarized light provide information about the superficial skin.
-Most modern dermatoscopes allow the user to toggle between the two modes, which provide complementary information.
-Others may also allow the user to have different zoom levels and color overlay.
+Most modern dermatoscopes allow the physician to toggle between the two modes, which provide complementary information.
+Others may also allow the doctor to have different zoom levels and color overlay.

 A stationary type allows a full body image to be captured in one snap.
 It is then transferred into image analysis algorithms that generates a three dimensional model of the person.
 Lesions on the person are marked and analyzed using Artificial intelligence.

-Advantages of dermatoscopy
+Advantages

 With doctors who are experts in dermatoscopy, the diagnostic accuracy for melanoma is significantly better than those who do not have any specialized training.